-Flying Kiwi Parasail are proud of the fact that we operate in an area that was one of the first points of contact between the two cultures of Maori and Europeans, this relationship culminating in the birth of modern Aotearoa by the signing of Te Tiriti o Waitangi.
+Flying Kiwi Parasail is proud of the fact that we operate in an area that was one of the first points of contact between the two cultures of Maori and Europeans, this relationship culminating in the birth of modern Aotearoa by the signing of Te Tiriti o Waitangi.

 It is fitting therefore that Flying Kiwi carries on this legacy, through the tourism industry, by introducing international and domestic travelers alike to Aotearoa, Waitangi and the Bay of Islands from the air and from the ocean.